A note before you begin

 A safety plan is a personalized and practical plan that includes ways to remain safe in a situation of crisis.
-It involves how to cope with emotions, tell friends and family about the abuse, take legal action, and more.
-Some people might think it isn’t a priority to do one at all, but when it’s needed, it has saved lives.
-It’s very important.
-During stressful moments, it’s very difficult for anyone to think clearly and make good, logical decisions.
-That’s why having a very clear safety plan laid out in advance can help you protect yourself.
+It can include how to cope with emotions, tell trusted friends or family about the abuse, take legal action, and more.
+Some people may not realize how important it can be until they need it, but when it is needed, it can save lives.
+During highly stressful moments, it is often difficult for anyone to think clearly and make calm, logical decisions.
+That is why having a very clear safety plan laid out in advance can help protect you.

 • Identify your partner’s use and level of force so that you can assess the risk of physical danger to you and your children before it occurs.